 What types of volunteer opportunities do you have?

-The majority of volunteer opportunities at Windrush Farm are helping in our therapeutic classes, as a horse handler or a sidewalker.
+The majority of volunteer opportunities at Windrush Farm are helping in our therapeutic classes, as a sidewalker or horse handler.
 This may involve helping the client while riding, or assisting the client in the barn.
-We do, however, have some grounds and office projects that need volunteers.
+We also have some grounds and office projects that need volunteers.
 In addition, during our summer programs, we look for volunteers who can commit for five days Monday-Friday in July or August.